annlew/BCsupport/doc/notebooks/vscode.rst

 First work through point 1-5 above.

-6. Start an interactive job in the terminal
+6. Start an interactive job in the terminal:

 .. code-block:: text

    interactive -A naiss2024-1-3 --reservation=lsda -t 01:00:00 -n 1

 7. Load an Anaconda module and activate an environment.
-Instructions for how to work with conda environments on Tetralith can be found :ref:`here <conda>`
+Instructions for how to work with conda environments on Tetralith can be found :ref:`here <conda>`.

 8. Start a Jupyter server and specify which node you are logged in to, and filter the output.